STAY TUNED FOR OUR LOGO AND WEBSITE REFRESH!

 Hyperpigmentation results when elevated levels of melanin, which gives skin its color, are retained on the skin’s surface following an inflammation.
 Erythema is a product of inflammation.
 Both conditions cause blotchy areas, usually bright red to brown in color, and are often resistant to topical treatments.

-Fortunately, this unnatural coloring can be greatly improved with Intense Pulsed Light (IPL) technology, which utilizes precise wavelengths of pulsed light to target problem areas.
-The term “Fotofacial” is another term for Intense Pulsed Light (IPL).
+Fortunately, this unnatural coloring can be greatly improved with BBL™ (BroadBand Light) technology, which utilizes precise wavelengths of pulsed light to target problem areas.